CSCI-360-Spring2024/Lab1/README.md

 [`lab1.py`](lab1.py).

-You can use any python package that is installed by `pip` or `conda` when you created the environment.
+You can use any python package that is installed by `pip` or `conda` when you create the environment.

 You are provided with [`lab1_utils.py`](`lab1_utils.py`) which contains the `TextbookStack` class.
 The constructor for this class expects two lists that represents the order.
-The first list `initial_order` is a list of length `n` that expects each integer `[0, n-1]` to be present once, The second list `initial_orientation` should be a list of length `n` of exclusively `0`s and `1`s.
-Will represent the Textbook facing up.
+The first list `initial_order` is a list of length `n` that expects each integer `[0, n-1]` to be present once, The second list `initial_orientation` should be a list of length `n` of exclusively `0`s and `1`s, representing whether each Textbook is facing up.

 ```
 >>> from lab1_utils import TextbookStack